-- 1. Remove the bolts from the headlight case. - 2.
-Remove the headlight rim by pulling its lower end forward and release the tabs. - 3.
-Remove the headlight by pulling it forward and release the grommet. - 4.
-Disconnect the connector. - 5.
-Remove the seat rubber. - 6.
-Unhook the pin and remove the bulb. - 7.
-Install a new bulb and parts in the reverse order of removal. - ► Install the seat rubber with its TOP mark facing up.
+- 1. Remove the screws from the headlight case. - 2.
+Gently pull the lower end of the headlight forward and remove the headlight. - 3.
+Disconnect the connector by pressing tabs. - 4.
+Remove the seat rubber. - 5.
+Press the bulb retainer down and pull out the bulb without turning it. - 6.
+Install a new bulb and parts in the reverse order of removal - ► Install the seat rubber with its "TOP" mark facing up.

 Do not touch the glass surface with your fingers.
-If you touch the bulb with your bare hands, clean it with a cloth moistened with alcohol.
+If you touch the bulb with your bare hands, clean it with a cloth moistened with alcohol

-Brake/Taillight Bulb
+Brake/Tail Light Bulb